The-OAG-Development-Project/Application-Gateway/www/docs/docs/Configuration-User-Mapping.md

 # User Mapping

 The user mapping configuration defines how OAG tells the backend which the user is.
 There are currently three types of user mapping supported.
 The default one is the jwt-mapping which transports the user information in a signed jwt token.
 This has the advantage that the user information cannot be forged by anyone who does not have access to the key.
-With the `jwt-mapping`, the backend system must validate the token.
-The jwt-mapping recommended method.
+With the `jwtToken`, the backend system must validate the token.
+The `jwtToken` mapping is the recommended method.

-If the backend does not validate the token, the `no-mapping can` be used, which does not add any user information to the request.
+If the backend does not validate the token, the `no` mapping can be used, which does not add any user information to the request.
 This might be useful for a server that hosts only public static files like a SPA frontend and does not need any authentication.

 If the backend does not support jwt based authentication, the `header-mapping` can be used, which transports the user information as plain HTTP headers.
 In that case, one must make sure that the backend can only be reached by the OAG because anyone could add the same header to the request who has access to the backend.